WileyBui/Create-It-Now/README.md

 ### Menu Page
 ![Menu Page](mockUpImages/MenuPage.png "Menu Page")

-The menu bar only appears when the user is logged in and on a project-specific page.
-If the user clicks on the "hamburger" icon, this page displays the options that the user is allowed to do; they can go back to the dashboard, view the project's to-do list or view their journal/notes for the project.
+The menu bar only appears when the user is logged in.
+If the user clicks on the "hamburger" icon, this page displays the options that the user is allowed to do; they can redirec to the dashboard, create a new project, or log out.

 ### Notification Modal
 ![Notification modal](mockUpImages/NotificationModal.png "Notification modal")